Seyud/AMMF2/docs/WEBUI_GUIDE_EN.md

 ### Settings Handling

 WebUI handles module settings through the `pages/settings.js` file.
-This file is responsible for fetching settings from the server, displaying settings forms, and saving user-modified settings.
+This file is responsible for retrieving settings from the server, displaying the settings form, and saving user-modified settings.

 ```javascript
 // Load settings data